 Sellers or e-commerce merchants can directly send their inventory to the fulfillment center from where it is shipped to their customers.

-Most fulfillment centers are integrated with e-commerce marketplaces and platforms like Amazon (which also operate their own fulfillment centers, Shopify, and eBay, making it easier for merchants to manage inventory and delivery products.
+Most fulfillment centers are integrated with e-commerce marketplaces and platforms like Amazon (which also operates their own fulfillment centers, Shopify, and eBay, making it easier for merchants to manage inventory and delivery products.

 1. You can get closer to foreign markets.
 If you are based in the United States and want to sell in Europe, it’s way easier to send your goods to a fulfillment center in the EU – compared to setting up your own warehouse or sending products from the US.